Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Methods

 \subsection{NLINV Reconstruction}

 NLINV \cite{Uecker_Magn.Reson.Med._2008} is a parallel imaging reconstruction technique which jointly estimates the image $\rho$ and the coil sensitivity maps $\bvec{c}$.
-It formulates the reconstruction as a non-linear inverse problem with the forward model $F(\rho, \bvec{c}) = \mathcal{PF}\left(\bvec{c} \odot \rho\right)$, where $\mathcal{F}$ is the Fourier transform and $\mathcal{P}$ is the projection to the Cartesian or non-Cartesian sampling pattern.
+It formulates the reconstruction as a non-linear inverse problem with the forward model $F(\rho, \bvec{c}) = \mathcal{PF}\left(\bvec{c} \odot \rho\right)$, where $\odot$ is the Hadamard product, i.e. point wise multiplication, $\mathcal{F}$ is the Fourier transform and $\mathcal{P}$ is the projection to the Cartesian or non-Cartesian sampling pattern.
 The regularized reconstruction can then be formulated as the non-linear optimization problem

 where the $\ell_2$-norm of the image and the Sobolev norm of the coil sensitivities are penalized.
 Here, the Sobolev norm is represented as a weighted $\ell_2$-norm with a weighting matrix $W$ that penalizes the high frequency components of the coil sensitivities.
 For efficient computation, the optimization is preconditioned by introducing